 To understand more about TSP’s Lifecycle Funds, it’s best to understand a little more about TSP’s primary funds.
 There are 5 primary mutual funds in the Thrift Savings Plan:

 - G-Fund: Comprised of U.S. Treasuries

 - F-Fund: Index fund comprised of investment-grade U.S. corporate debt.
-Aims to track the Barclays Capital U.S. Aggregate Bond Index.
+It aims to track the Barclays Capital U.S. Aggregate Bond Index.

 - C-Fund: Index fund comprised of stocks from the top 500 U.S. Companies.
-Aims to track the S&P 500 Index.
+It aims to track the S&P 500 Index.

 - S-Fund: Index fund comprised of stocks from U.S. companies not in the S&P 500.
-Aims to track the Dow Jones U.S. Completion Total Stock Market Index.
+It aims to track the Dow Jones U.S. Completion Total Stock Market Index.

 - I-Fund: Index fund comprised of stocks from international companies.
-Aims to track the MSCI Europe, Australasia, & Far East (EAFE) Index.
+It aims to track the MSCI Europe, Australasia, & Far East (EAFE) Index.

 There is a lot of information out there about TSP funds.
 However, one important thing to understand is how diversification plays a role in building a solid portfolio.
 Once you understand how TSP funds work, you can understand how Lifecycle funds work.

 Watch this video for a quick Lifecycle Fund primer!